eminboghos/portfolio/PredictionMarketBots/polymarket-mm/optimizations.md

-# Performance Optimizations — Polymarket Market Maker
+# Performance Optimizations : Polymarket Market Maker

-The core challenge: cycle through ~2,000 markets, compare orderbook state, compute new quotes, and submit changes, all within 30–60 seconds, using a single Python process talking to a rate-limited REST API.
+The core challenge is to cycle through ~2,000 markets, compare orderbook state, compute new quotes, and submit changes, all within 30–60 seconds, using a single Python process talking to a rate-limited REST API.

----

-## The problem

-A naive implementation would:
-1. Fetch market A's orderbook
-2. Compute quote for market A
-3. Submit order for market A
-4. Move to market B
-5. ...repeat 2,000 times

-At even 100ms per market (a realistic REST round-trip), that's 200 seconds per cycle which is far too slow.

 ---